We have a number of publications. Click one of our links below to learn more.

 Hot Off The Press is monthly compilation of member and industry news.
 It is distributed by email to all member contacts and to subscribers.

-TLMI members may send news to email@example.com for publication.
-Releases and announcements are published first online in the Media Room > Latest Member News and then included in Hot Off the Press.
+TLMI members may send news to firstname.lastname@example.org for publication.
+Releases and announcements are published first online in the Media Room > Latest Member News and then included in Hot Off The Press.

 The TLMI Index & Trend Report, published biannually in the 2nd and 4th quarters, features industry forecasts and projections for each of the major narrow web sectors including food, beverage, personal care, pharmaceuticals, retail, durable goods and automotive.
 The report tracks TLMI converting companies’ sales performance against major economic indices, giving members an invaluable tool against which to chart their own performance.
 The TLMI Index & Trend report also features brand owner (packaging buyer) surveys, converter capital equipment purchasing projections and benchmarking data to help TLMI members fine tune their production and business planning strategies.

 View a past issue to get a feel for the valuable information this publications provides.